jonasz-lazar-pwr/PEA-genetic-algorithm/README.md

-# Implementation of the GA algorithm
+# Implementation of the GA algorithm for TSP problem